oliver-kriska/expert/README.md

 changes to the running code, or run `:observer`.

-While in the debugging shell, all the functions in `Lexical.Server.IEx.Helpers` are imported for you, and some common modules, like `Lexical.Project` and `Lexical.Document` are aliased.
+While in the debugging shell, all the functions in `Expert.IEx.Helpers` are imported for you, and some common modules, like `Lexical.Project` and `Lexical.Document` are aliased.